vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 384 commits since the previous release, including 164 fixes.
+More than 388 commits since the previous release, including 168 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sun Mar 29 04:09:08 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Mon Mar 30 04:15:14 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER